-Familial hypercholesterolemia (FH) is an inherited condition that results in high levels of total cholesterol and LDL (low-density lipoprotein) cholesterol.
-Cholesterol is a waxy substance found in cells that can be dangerous when it builds up on artery walls, causing atherosclerosis and the risk of heart attacks at an early age in those affected.
-Familial hypercholesterolemia is also known as Type II hyperlipoprotinemia.
+Familial hypercholesterolemia (FH) is an inherited condition that results in high levels of total cholesterol and low-density lipoprotein (LDL) cholesterol.
+Cholesterol is a waxy substance found in your cells that can be dangerous when it builds up on artery walls.
+High cholesterol can cause atherosclerosis and increase your risk of heart attacks.

-As the most common form of inherited high cholesterol, FH affects about 1 in every 500 individuals.
-Compared to cases of non-genetic hypercholesterolemia, FH is much more severe.
-People who have the familial version will have much higher cholesterol levels.
+As the most common form of inherited high cholesterol, FH affects about one in every 500 people.
+FH is generally more severe than cases of non-genetic hypercholesterolemia.
+People who have the familial version will generally have much higher cholesterol levels.

 High cholesterol often has no symptoms.
-Cholesterol is a silent killer, so the damage may be done long before you notice anything is wrong.
+The damage may be done before you notice anything is wrong.
 Some of the signs and symptoms are:

 - angina from heart disease

-- xanthomas (fatty skin deposits) on the elbows, buttocks, knees, and tendons
+- xanthomas, which are fatty skin deposits on the elbows, buttocks, knees, and tendons

-- cholesterol deposits around the eyelids, also known as xanthelasmas
+- cholesterol deposits around the eyelids, which are also known as xanthelasmas

 - cholesterol deposits around the corneas, also known as corneal arcus

-Blood tests will reveal that your cholesterol levels—both total and LDL—are higher than normal.
+Blood tests will reveal that your total and LDL cholesterol levels are higher than normal.

-A physical exam will be conducted by your physician.
+Your doctor will conduct a physical exam.
 The exam helps identify any types of fatty deposits or lesions that have developed as a result of the elevated lipoproteins.
-Your physician will also ask about your personal medical history, as well as your family medical history.
+Your doctor will also ask about your personal and family medical history.

-Your physician will order blood tests, too.
-The blood tests are used to determine your cholesterol levels.
-The results may indicate that you have high levels of total cholesterol and LDL cholesterol.
-The results of the test will look like the following if you do in fact have FH:
+Your doctor will also order blood tests.
+The blood tests are used to determine your cholesterol levels, and the results may indicate that you have high levels of total cholesterol and LDL cholesterol.
+The results of the test will look like the following if you do in fact have FH.

-The doctor will also test your triglycerides, which are made up of fatty acids.
-Triglyceride levels tend to be normal in patients with this genetic condition.
-Normal results are below 150 mg/dL.
+Your doctor will also test your triglycerides, which are made up of fatty acids.
+Triglyceride levels tend to be normal in people with this genetic condition.
+Normal results are below 150 milligrams per deciliter.

 Like ordinary high cholesterol, FH is treated with diet or medication.
-Often, a combination of both is needed to successfully reduce cholesterol and delay the onset of heart disease or a heart attack.
-Your physician will usually ask you to modify your diet and increase exercise for several months before suggesting medication.
+A combination of both is often needed to reduce cholesterol successfully and delay the onset of heart disease or a heart attack.
+Your doctor will usually ask you to modify your diet and increase exercise for several months before suggesting medication.

-If you have FH, your physician will place you on a diet with less than 30 percent of total calories coming from fat.
-You will be asked to:
+If you have FH, your doctor will place you on a diet with less than 30 percent of total calories coming from fat.
+You’ll be asked to:

 - limit meats like lamb, beef, chicken, and pork